marcosfpr/adarank/README.md

   <h3 align="center">lt.rs</h3>

   <p align="center">
-    Learning to Rank for Rust
+    Learning to Rank for Rustaceans
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />